CryptoPunks: Concept

-There are 10,000 unique CryptoPunks (6,039 male and 3,840 female).
+There are 10,000 unique CryptoPunks.
 Each one was algorithmically generated through computer code and thus no two characters are exactly alike, with some traits being rarer than others.
 They were originally released for free and could be claimed by anyone with an Ethereum wallet by paying only "gas fees", which were low at the time.

-Most of the 10,000 CryptoPunks represent humans, but there are also three special types: Zombie (88), Ape (24), and Alien (9).
+Most of the 10,000 CryptoPunks represent humans (6,039 male and 3,840 female), but there are also three special types: Zombie (88), Ape (24), and Alien (9).